 Modern luxury and exquisite hospitality is set to the backdrop of historic streets and Victorian-era mansions at Yorkville's best restaurants and bars.

-35. Amsterdam Brewhouse
+Read more39.
+Amsterdam Brewhouse

 245 Queens Quay W.

-They don’t take reservations for the patio here, and at peak times the long lineup for a patio seat seems to stretch on forever.
+They don’t take reservations for the patio here, and at peak times the long lineup to sit on the waterfront seems to stretch on forever.
 If you have the patience to wait it out, you’ll be rewarded with some of the best Lake Ontario vistas paired with pub bites and beer.
 Watch the boats glide along the lake, soak in the sunset and the breeze flowing off the water, and imagine you’re somewhere far more serene than bustling downtown Toronto.
-With three patios to choose from, Amsterdam BrewHouse is a summer stalwart for open-air dining and drinking.
-And with heated patios open on the warmer days of fall, you can extend those days of dinner with a view.

-37. Skylight
+40. Skylight

 9th Floor, 90 Bloor St. E.

 Take the elevator up to the ninth floor of the W Toronto, where the doors open onto Skylight, a spacious boho oasis.
 Lush greenery and drapes cascade from the ceiling in the large open space full of cozy, burnt orange and deep purple chairs and loungers.
 Outside, the rooftop patio is wrapped in the twinkling lights of skyscrapers.
 If you can snag one, the rounded, birdcage-style booths draped in greenery are luxuriously private while still being part of the patio energy.
-Tuck into a menu of Mediterranean flavours and creative cocktails in the alluring atmosphere.
+Tuck into chef Olivier La Calvez’s menu of Mediterranean flavours and creative cocktails in the alluring atmosphere.

-38. Kasa Moto
+41. Kasa Moto

 115 Yorkville Ave.